raganwald-deprecated/homoiconic/2010/04/blocks.md

     end

 This "functional style" is far more elegant than short-circuiting evaluation of `.each`.
-That being said, Ruby and Javascript both provide built-in syntactic constructs like `for` and `if` that have block behaviour, not function behaviour.
+That being said, Ruby and JavaScript both provide built-in syntactic constructs like `for` and `if` that have block behaviour, not function behaviour.
 The use case for blocks is that you can write your own constructs with the same behaviour as the built-in constructs.

 It's perfectly valid to avoid the built-in blocks in a program, or to choose a language that doesn't have built-in blocks.
 But just so we're clear, if a language has built-in blocks, I think it out to allow programmers to use them for their own constructs.
 If a language allows arbitrary short-circuit `return`, it ought to allow the programmer to use it anywhere.